 The Chief Fire Services and Disaster Management has been appointed on 1 February 2013.
-Two fire fighters and 2 Working on Fire staff we rendering a services from Tulbagh whilst 1 cadet and 2 Working on Fire staff were rendering a services from Nduli satellite station to cover the Ceres area.
-On 1st April 2014 a Station Officer were appointed for the Tulbagh/ Wolseley service area.
-Currently 6 permanent staff and twelve working on Fire personnel are responsible for the delivering of Fire and Disaster management services.
-Disaster Management Advisory Committee meetings on a District level are being attended regularly and a Disaster Management Plan have been drafted.
+Disaster Management Advisory Committee meetings on a District level are being attended regularly and a Disaster

+Management Plan have been drafted.
 Public awareness and preparedness sessions for disaster related activities was conducted with a special focus on risk communities in informal settlements regarding the hazards of fires and floods, climate change etc. The Draft Disaster management plan was workshopped with relevant stakeholders.